Your Book-Coaching Journey

 + Is there a refund policy?

-We offer a 14-day refund policy on our Advanced and Pro Certification courses.
-You may request a refund up to 14 days after the course begins.
+We offer a 14-day refund policy on our Advanced Training course and master classes.
+You may request a refund up to 14 days after you enroll in the course or class.

-To be eligible for a refund, you must submit your request to email@example.com along with your completed work for the first two modules before your 14th day in the course.
-We will also check to see that you have watched the available course videos.
+To be eligible for a refund, you must submit your request to email@example.com along with your completed work for the first two modules of the course or class before your 14th day in the course/class.
+We will also check to see that you have watched the available course/class videos.

-No refunds will be provided after 14 days following the start of the course.
+No refunds will be provided after 14 days following your enrollment in the course/class.
 All refunds are discretionary, and eligibility is determined only after all requested items are submitted to our support team.

 If you opted for a payment plan (when applicable) and you do not request a refund by the end of the 14th day, you are required to complete the remaining payments of your payment plan according to our one-payment-per-month schedule.

-Deciding after you purchase the course that you cannot afford the payments, or deem the program too intense, or just don't want to do the course anymore, does NOT qualify you for a refund.
-PLEASE, PLEASE, PLEASE make sure you are 100% ready to take our courses before signing up.
+Deciding after you purchase the course/class that you cannot afford the payments, or deem the program too intense, or just don't want to do the course/class anymore, does NOT qualify you for a refund.
+PLEASE, PLEASE, PLEASE make sure you are 100% ready to take our course or class before signing up.

 This refund policy is designed to give you 14 days to try our system, get acquainted, and learn.
 If you do the work, put in your best effort, and feel that we haven’t delivered on our promise, we will issue a refund.